 The School’s Facilities

-The Christ’s Hospital campus is nothing short of majestic.
-From the moment you arrive you’ll see that it is a very special place.
-Sweeping sports fields, beautiful buildings and our spectacular quadrangle are immediately visible.
+The Christ’s Hospital campus is stunning.
+From the moment you arrive you’ll see that it is glorious.
+Sweeping sports fields, beautiful buildings and the spectacular quadrangle are immediately visible.

 We have 16 boarding houses, two upper sixth form residences, our own purpose-built theatre, modern sports centre, music school and art school.
-The School has implemented a major programme of refurbishment.
+The School has implemented a programme of continued refurbishment.

-All pupils and teachers live on site, creating a community where children are happy and secure, with a wide range of activities on their doorstep.
-The seven-day week boarding school environment provides the time and space for pupils to develop their interests and talents, and to live and work successfully with others from a diverse range of backgrounds.
+All pupils and teachers live on site, creating a secure space, with a wide range of activities on their doorstep.
+The seven-day week full boarding school environment provides opportunities for pupils to develop their interests and talents, and to live and work successfully with others from a diverse range of backgrounds.

 Alumni (Old Blues)